ParadigmShift-PT/babel-canvas/README.md

 ## Configuration

-Every value can come from `babel_config.properties` (bundled) or be overridden on the command line as `key=value`.
-The same mechanism is how the experiments harness sweeps parameters.
+Every value can come from `babel_config.properties` (bundled) or be overridden on the command line as `key=value` — which also makes the demo easy to script for automated, headless runs.

 ### Process-wide & overlay